junebloom/practical/README.md

 ## Behind the scenes

-My goal in making Practical is to create a little tool that is useful to me personally, respects privacy and data ownership, makes good use of the modern web platform, and which teaches me some new things.
+My goal in making Practical was to create a little tool that is useful to me personally, respects privacy and data ownership, makes good use of the modern web platform, and which teaches me some new things.

 ### Technologies